Photo by Ed Morris / M&B SHIPCANVAS

 What is a "sheepsfoot" blade?

 Throughout history, sailors, riggers and shipwrights have relied upon the traditional "sheepsfoot blade" for everyday use aboard the ship.
 It is named after its blunt, rounded tip and flat bottom edge which closely resemble the profile of a sheep's foot.
-It is not a fighting blade or weapon, but in the application of a rigging knife, it is understood to be the best design for cutting.
+It is not a fighting blade or weapon, but in the application of a rigging knife, it is understood to be one of the best blade designs for cutting rope.

 Unlike a sharp-tipped hunting blade (drop point; clip, Bowie, etc.), the idea is to reduce the possibility of getting accidentally jabbed while working and moving around aboard the ship.
 The other advantage is that a true sheepsfoot blade carries a perfectly straight cutting edge.
 This enables the rigger to place a line on a cutting block or flat surface... then set the blade on the line exactly where he wants it... and then strike the top of the blade with a mallet.
 With a little bit of practice, this produces an extra-clean cut without sawing and damaging the line.

-Centuries later, the "Sheepsfoot Blade" is probably still the best for cutting rope & lines.
+Centuries later, the "Sheepsfoot Blade" is probably still one of the best for cutting rope & lines.

 Notice how the handle has been drilled to attach a lanyard.
 Perfect!

 The marlinspike is the primary tool for everything rope-related.
 It should be tapered to a fine point, but not quite so sharp as to damage or cut the individual fibers of the line or rope.
 It is often used to help free up jammed knots in a hurry, particularly if the knot has been repeatedly soaked and strained over the course of time.
 The other use is for rope-splicing, where the spike will be inserted between strands to loosen things up and create working room for the tucks while completing the splice.